Football club (association football): Professional football clubs

-Due to the scope and popularity of the sport, professional football clubs carry a significant commercial existence, with fans expecting personal service and interactivity, and stakeholders viewing the field of professional football as a source of significant business advantages.
+Due to the scope and popularity of the sport, professional football clubs carry a significant commercial existence, with fans expecting personal service and interactivity, and external stakeholders viewing the field of professional football as a source of significant business advantages.
 For this reason, expensive player transfers have become an expectable part of the sport.
 Awards are also handed out to managers or coaches on a yearly basis for excellent performances.

 The designs, logos and names of professional football clubs are often licensed trademarks.
-The difference between a football team and a (professional) football club is incorporation, a football club is an entity which is formed and governed by a committee and has members which may consist of supporters in addition to players.
+The difference between a football team and a (professional) football club is incorporation.
+A football club is an entity which is formed and governed by a committee and has members which may consist of supporters in addition to players.

-A consequence of the FIFA rules and regulations for association football clubs is that players are not allowed to be owned by any other legal entities than the clubs themselves.
+A consequence of the FIFA rules and regulations for association football clubs is that players are not allowed to be owned by any legal entity other than the clubs themselves.
 This means that the involvement of external investors in the acquirement of players to the club must only involve the eventual transfer of the rights to the contract of the player in question, and not the contract itself.

-Contrast to other sports where regulations on player ownership generally are more loosely defined.
+Economics

 There are several professional football clubs that are publicly traded.
+Normally, football clubs are not run with the intent of profit maximization, as its sports outcomes are considered more important than its financial outcomes by its ownership.
+In addition, financial regulations as, for example, UEFA Financial Fair Play may also limit what a club is and is not allowed to do with their spending and capital holdings.

+The capital structure of a football club most closely resembles that of a nonprofit corporation, although it may still be profitable per se to its investors.
+A practical example is the fact that clubs may deliberately price matchday tickets below market value, instead favouring a higher stadium attendance or membership priority access over total matchday revenues.
+Another notable example is the prevalence of community initiatives by professional football clubs.

-The English first division Premier League is wholly owned by its 20 participating member clubs.
+The English Premier League is wholly owned by its 20 participating member clubs.

 Markets

-A professional football club is also a market entity as it offers a highly sought after product to an entertainment sector audience.
+Professional football clubs also act as market entities offering a highly sought after product to an entertainment sector audience.
 It therefor acts as a market intermediator between its product (the football players) and its market (the supporters).
 In doing so, it fills a presence within a certain geographic area where football is a natural part of the culture.
 Football clubs may also expand their area of reach further from the local region of origin to whom they belong.